 Myths about Social Security

 Rumors often spread about Social Security going bankrupt.
-However, while challenges exist, it’s not on the brink of collapse.
-It’s essential to separate the fallacies from the realities to understand the system’s true standing.
+While challenges exist, it’s not on the brink of collapse.
+Separating the fallacies from the realities is essential to understand the system’s actual standing.
 Citizens will still receive their checks and benefits for the predictable future.

 The Reality and Facts